Smart (marque): Argentina

 In Argentina, the Fortwo has been for sale since 2010 and models (Fortwo Cabrio and Fortwo Coupé) can be bought in dealerships located in the Puerto Madero neighborhood of Buenos Aires.

 Brazil

 In Brazil, the Fortwo has been for sale since 2009 and models (Fortwo Cabrio turbo, Fortwo Coupé turbo and Fortwo Coupé MHD) can be bought in some Smart and/or Mercedes-Benz dealerships in São Paulo, Rio de Janeiro, Belo Horizonte and Porto Alegre cities.
 The electric, Brabus and Forfour versions are not available for the Brazilian market.

 Smart was launched in Brazil in 2009, but stopped being sold in 2016.

 Eventually, Smart is planning a return to Brazil by 2026, with electric cars.

 Oceania

 Australia

 Smart models were for sale in Australia from 2003 to 2015.
 It was announced in March 2015 that the Smart brand would be withdrawn from Australia due to poor sales, however, it was announced in May 2024 that the Smart brand would re-enter the Australian market.

 Europe

-In 2004, the brand was launched in Canada, Malaysia, Malta, Norway and Romania.
+In 2004, the brand was launched in Malta, Norway and Romania.